 Many dogs continue to visit our centre after their initial rehabilitative swims for enjoyment, maintenance and as a fun alternative to regular exercise.
 We find that most non-swimming dogs are beginning to relax and enjoy their hydrotherapy session by the 2nd or 3rd visit.
 Of course there are those dogs that just can’t wait to get started on the 1st visit.

-Our large pool allows your dog to swim naturally Dog swimming in our hydrotherapy pool– there is no artificial current to swim against.
+Our large pool allows your dog to swim naturally – there is no artificial current to swim against.
 Your dog is able to enter and exit the water via a wide non-slip ramp.
 We don’t employ the use of a hoist/harness system.

 A greater range of motion is achieved with deep water swimming, as swimming in a pool is non-weight bearing, compared to underwater treadmills where there is still contact with a surface.
 Using the injured limb in the pool helps dogs to regain the confidence to use the limb on land.